“An Investment in knowledge pays the best interest”

 As rightly said by Shiv Khera, “Winners don’t do different things, they do things differently.”

-They are open to following a radically different path, breaking the norm and doing things differently, efficiently and most importantly, profitably.
+They are open to following a radically different path, breaking the norm, and doing things differently, efficiently, and most importantly, profitably.
 And if this means stepping out of their comfort zone and being an independent risk-taker, then so be it.

 Look at the highly successful people around you.
-They have envisioned a goal which is ahead of its time.
+They have envisioned a goal that is ahead of its time.
 They are always scouting for ways to disrupt or innovate the segment in which they are operating.
 They are highly pro-active people who are just not ready to leave things to chance.
 The vision to think and plan long-term differentiates them from the rest.

 Perhaps the most underrated quality, yet the trait which creates a humongous impact on their wealth which makes them the billionaire in the first place.
 They are fearless and audacious because they have funds flowing in to their bank account via long term investments, part-time job, start-ups, etc. They believe in making money work for them.
 After all, the book ‘Rich Dad Poor Dad’ encircles around the same.

 Before going to bed, these people dedicate few minutes to make a plan of action for the next day.
 A hallmark of many of these billionaires is adherence to self-chosen, well-thought and prioritized routines.
 This helps them to distinguish the tasks which demand immediate action.
 Prioritizing helps you to stay on track so you don’t lose time on meaningless trivia.
 This is also one of the reason behind their high levels of productivity and focus.

 There’s this popular quote by Napoleon Hill, in his bestseller, ‘Think and Grow Rich’ which says: "No man can succeed in a line of endeavor which he does not like."